SnapdragonLee/ChatGPT-weBot/Readme.md

 ## Log

+- 2023.10.18 Version v1.2 is released, with new SDK and new WeChat version.
+- 2023.10.17 Complete the Python ws_client, update the source code to support the new SDK, and prepare for  main architecture upgrades
+- 2023.10.15 A large number of APIs are added and type-testing is conducted
+- 2023.10.10 Build and improve the SDKs and support the ws client
 - 2023.3.24 Exception handler updates and other pull requests from [rogue-shadowdancer](https://github.com/rogue-shadowdancer) and [wbbeyourself](https://github.com/wbbeyourself)
 - 2023.3.23 Fix bugs for Stable Diffusion and others, released v1.01 version
 - 2023.3.21 Add plenty of new features, fixed bugs, released v1.00 version